 The Cave Spring Loop Trail and Cowboy Camp is the best family hike in the Moab area in my opinion.
 The trail have just the right mix of excitement, history and distance.

-The trail just keeps getting better as you go and it climaxes with the cowboy camp.
+The trail just keeps getting better as you go and it climaxes with the historic cowboy camp.
 The camp features the relics of what life was like to be a cowboy in the Utah desert far from anyone.
 Could you image living in this area before it was a national park?
-Just think how remove this area would have been, I would images the cowboys would go weeks without seeing any other people.
+Just think how remove this area would have been, I would image the cowboys would go weeks without seeing any other people.
+Judging by the cans, though they were lacking humans, it appears there were plenty of rats.

 Take time to take in the camp and it's surroundings.
 Info signs will guide you along and give you details of the area.
-Note that if time is short the camp is right near the parking area if you hike the trail clockwise.
-My opinion is it would be a shame to miss the rest of the trail, especially after making the drive all the way out to the Needles.
+Note that if time is short, the camp is right near the parking area if you hike the trail clockwise and would take less than five minutes.
+My opinion is, it would be a shame to miss the rest of the trail, especially after making the drive all the way out to the Needles District from Moab, Utah.

 If you are considering a Moab adventure we would recommend checking out the town homes at Moab Adventure Condo.
 We stayed with them and it was so nice to have room to relax and not be stuck in a cramped hotel room.
 Since the cost of the rental was split between two families it actually ended up being cheaper than a hotel room and much nicer.
 Not to mention the pool and hot tub were just sets from our condo.